 We who know Christ, we live in the truth in the sense that it’s the boundaries for our lives.
 It informs our thinking, our speaking, our acting.
 It is the grid through which everything that comes to us passes.
 We view the world through the truth.
 It defines everything.
 It’s our world view.
 And so he says, “I was very glad to find among your children some walking in truth, just as we have received commandment to do from the Father.”

-In fact, in 1 Timothy 6:14 Paul refers to Scripture as “the commandment” - the commandment.
+In fact, in 1 Timothy 6:14, Paul refers to Scripture as “the commandment” - the commandment.
 It is full of commandments but collectively it is the commandment.
-We live in the truth, it defines us.
-Truth is everything to Christ, everything.
+We live in the truth - it defines us.
+Truth is everything to Christians, everything.
 It unites us, it indwells us, it blesses us, and it controls us.
-Therefore our relationship to divine truth is the priority, isn’t it?
+Therefore, our relationship to divine truth is the priority, isn’t it?
 No wonder Jesus said, “Martha, Martha, you’re fussing with so many things, but Mary has chosen the best part.
 She’s sitting and listening to the truth.”
-This is where we live and move and have our being, and this is where we love and next week we’ll find out about loving in the truth.
+This is where we live and move and have our being, and this is where we love, and next week we’ll find out about loving in the truth.

 This article is also available and sold as a booklet.